PuzzleMoE: Efficient Compression of Large Mixture-of-Experts Models via Sparse Expert Merging and Bit-packed inference: Introduction

 \section{Introduction}

 Mixture-of-Experts (MoE) architectures have demonstrated remarkable scalability in language models by activating only a subset of expert sub-networks per input.
-However, deploying these models in real-world applications remains challenging in practice due to their large memory footprint: all expert weights must be stored in memory, regardless of which subset is activated during inference.
-As the number of experts grows, as evidenced by recent advances such as Mixtral ~\citep{jiang2024mixtralexperts}, DeepSeek-MoE~\citep{dai2024deepseekmoeultimateexpertspecialization}, and Qwen-MoE~\citep{qwen_moe}, this memory overhead becomes increasingly prohibitive, especially for resource constrained deployments.
-For instance, Mixtral-8x7B has 47 billion parameters, about 45 billion of which are in the expert modules, requiring at least two A100-80GB GPUs to load in Bfloat16.
+However, deploying these models in real-world applications remains challenging due to their large memory footprint: all expert weights must be stored in memory, regardless of which subset is activated during inference.
+As the number of experts grows, this memory overhead becomes increasingly prohibitive, as evidenced by advances such as Mixtral ~\citep{jiang2024mixtralexperts}, DeepSeek-MoE~\citep{dai2024deepseekmoeultimateexpertspecialization}, and Qwen-MoE~\citep{qwen_moe}, especially for resource-constrained deployments.
+For instance, Mixtral-8x7B has 47 billion parameters, about 45 billion of which are in the expert modules, requiring at least two A100-80GB GPUs to load in 16-bit.

-To reduce this memory cost, previous studies have investigated bit-level compression techniques, such as quantization, to eliminate redundancy within individual experts~\citep{hu2025moequantenhancingquantizationmixtureofexperts,huang2025miloefficientquantizedmoe}.
-However, these methods are designed to eliminate the redundancy of individual experts without considering the redundancy across different experts~\citep{he2025efficientmixtureexpertsholistic}.
-Recent works have thus focused on expert dropping and expert merging.
-Expert dropping methods ~\citep{lu2024expertsequalefficientexpert,lee2025stunstructuredthenunstructuredpruningscalable} remove entire experts considered less important based on their output over a calibration dataset.
-However, it is easy for them to accidentally discard important knowledge, leading to sharp accuracy drop~\citep{chen2025retrainingfreemergingsparsemoe}.
+To reduce this memory cost, previous studies have investigated expert compression methods, including expert dropping and expert merging.
+Expert dropping methods~\citep{lu2024expertsequalefficientexpert,lee2025stunstructuredthenunstructuredpruningscalable} remove entire experts considered less important based on their output over a calibration dataset.
+However, it is easy for them to accidentally discard important knowledge, leading to a sharp accuracy drop~\citep{chen2025retrainingfreemergingsparsemoe}.
 In contrast, expert merging methods attempt to combine similar experts rather than removing them entirely, typically via expert clustering~\citep{chen2025retrainingfreemergingsparsemoe} or using low-rank approximations~\citep{li2025submoeefficientmixtureofexpertllms}.
-Although these methods generally outperform expert dropping, they still experience significant accuracy degradation, with performance drops of over 20\% on the MMLU benchmark~\citep{chen2025retrainingfreemergingsparsemoe,li2025submoeefficientmixtureofexpertllms} as demonstrated in Figure~\ref{fig1}.
+Although these methods generally outperform expert dropping, they still experience significant accuracy degradation, with performance drops of over 20\% on MMLU~\citep{chen2025retrainingfreemergingsparsemoe,li2025submoeefficientmixtureofexpertllms} as demonstrated in Figure~\ref{fig1}.